ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

        text is surrounded by two pairs of angle brackets (>>Question<<).
 Blank for questions that do not have an accessibility label.

-       For problems that use randomization, if a particular answer has not been selected since 6 Mar 2014, the ``question_text`` is blank for that answer.
+       For problems that use the randomization setting in Studio, if a particular answer has not been selected since 6 Mar 2014, the ``question_text`` is blank for that answer.

    * - ``value_id``
      - The internal identifier for the answer choice provided for checkboxes and multiple choice problems.
 Blank for dropdown, numerical input, text input, and math expression input problems.
    * - ``variant``
-     - For problems that use the randomization setting in Studio, contains the unique identifier for a variant of the problem.
+     - For problems that use the randomization setting in Studio, the unique identifier for a variant of the problem.
 Blank for problems that have this setting defined as **Never** (the default).

 After you download the .csv file, be aware that different spreadsheet